abhinavarora14799/CPSC-120-project-Google-maps-API/README.md

 API stands for Application Programming Interface, and it is a topic you will learn in later computer science courses.
 In summary, an API is a software intermediary that allows two applications to talk to each other.
 In the industry, people refer to an API as the service provided by programs running in servers that can be called by any program, website, app, etc.

-In this project, you will be writing programs that talk to the Google Maps API which is hosted in Google's servers, and they can be called through the internet using HTTP requests.
+In this project, your program will talk to the Google Maps API which is hosted in Google's servers, and it can be called through the internet using HTTP requests.

 You can read more about [APIs](https://en.wikipedia.org/wiki/Application_programming_interface) and about [HTTP requests](https://www.codecademy.com/articles/http-requests).